johndrinkwater/peek-flat/README.md

 Installation
 ------------

-[Follow this link](https://github.com/johndrinkwater/peek-flat/releases/latest) and download the latest release’s file.
+[Download from GitHub](https://github.com/johndrinkwater/peek-flat/releases/latest) or get it from [CurseForge](https://www.curseforge.com/minecraft/texture-packs/peek-flat-shulker-icons) and download the latest release’s file.
 Just put it in your `resourcepacks` folder (`%AppData%\.minecraft\resourcepacks` on Windows, `~/Library/Application Support/minecraft/resourcepacks` on macOS, or `~/.minecraft/resourcepacks` on Linux) and apply it in-game.

 Feedback
 --------